Political situation Democratic structures under strain

 Human rights

 The freedoms of assembly, of association, of opinion and of the press are all guaranteed in the constitution of Bangladesh.
-However, these freedoms are now subject to restrictions that are difficult to interpret legally and have severely lessened the scope for critical civil society.
+However, these freedoms are now subject to restrictions which allow for a very broad legal interpretation and which have severely reduced the scope for critical civil society voices.
 Non-governmental organisations and nature conservation groups are experiencing repressive action by state authorities more and more often.
-The 2022 World Press Freedom Index (External link) compiled by the non-governmental organisation Reporters Without Borders ranks Bangladesh 162nd out of 180 countries evaluated.
+The 2024 World Press Freedom Index (External link) compiled by the non-governmental organisation Reporters Without Borders ranks Bangladesh 165th out of 180 countries evaluated.
 This is because, for example, Bangladesh has passed a law on information and communication technologies according to which expressing criticism of the government or of Islam in social networks is a punishable offence.

 It is estimated that more than 2,200 people have been killed in Bangladesh in acts of political violence since 2009 – among them bloggers, journalists, homosexuals and avowed atheists.
-The number of journalists, bloggers and human rights activists arrested and charged under the Digital Security Act is rising rapidly (at least 1,134 cases since 2018).
+According to UN figures, around 2,000 journalists, bloggers and human rights activists have been arrested and charged under the Digital Security Act.

 Corruption